What is leadership capability?

 Great leaders recognise that their people will only ever be a reflection of them – aptly captured in the expression the aircrew use when doing the safety demonstration before taking off “Fit your mask before you help anyone else!”

 How do you enable your people (others) through the HOW and unlock their potential on this journey together?
 How do you bring out the best of each individual, so they’re bringing their best version to work?

 Is it…I Lead Self, the Business and Others,

 OR… I Lead Self, Others and the Business?

 When I share the three key competencies of leadership capability – I Lead Self, I Lead the Business, I Lead Others – I am often asked why I present them in the order of Self, Business and Others.
 Surely it should be Self, Others and then Business?

 Great leadership starts with looking in the mirror…I Lead Self.

-After you know yourself you then need to know how to lead the business – I Lead the Business.
+.After you know yourself, you need to know how to lead the business – I Lead the Business.